dleland71/dleland71/README.md

-- 👋 Hi, I’m @dleland71
+- 👋 Hi, I’m Dave.
 - 👀 I’m interested in all aspects of DIY/IOT/3D printing.
 - 🌱 I’m currently learning all about 3D printing.
-My printer will be tomorrow, then Woo Hoo!
+My printer is a Ender-3 v2 and having a blast printing.
 - 💞️ I’m looking to collaborate on: Let me get going first, then we'll see...
 - 📫 How to reach me: Well, the easiest way is by email: dleland71@gmail.com...